stefanoborini/book-modelviewcontroller/source/from_smartui_to_traditional_mvc.rst

 flexibility, separation of concerns and clarification of the different roles.
 To summarize the scope of each role in Traditional MVC:

-   - Model: holds the application's state and core functionality.
+   - **Model**: holds the application's state and core functionality.
-   - View: visually renders the Model to the User.
+   - **View**: visually renders the Model to the User.
-   - Controller: mediates User actions on the GUI to drive modifications on the Model.
+   - **Controller**: mediates User actions on the GUI to drive modifications on the Model.

 Except for the most trivial applications, multiple classes can be active in the same role and are said to belong to a specific layer (i.e. Model layer, View